Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Empirical Results

 For image to image comparisons (\Cref{fig:quant:im2im}), we analyze images generated by the best early-stopped prompt for each method and the convergence rates across our considered image similarity metrics for each algorithm.
 Our validation set, which consists of the ground truth prompts has an FID of $209.78$ and a KID of $-0.001$.
 The KID score in particular tells us that the closer any algorithm gets to a KID of $0$, the more similar that prompt will be to the ground truth, whereas, while the ordering may be consistent with FID scores, it is possible that using FID rather than KID may incorrectly show that a method improves over the validation set.

-We find that generating images from BLIP-2 captions provide the most similar images to those generated by the original prompt, with those images generated by PEZ as a close second, with the captioner generating images with with average FID and KID values of $209.78$ and $0.0489$, while the average across all prompt lengths for PEZ gives an FID and KID of and $280.39$ and $0.0482$.
-In addition, we see a significant gap in performance between AutoDAN with a prior and AutoDAN without a prior, where the former performs much more similarly the captioner and the latter performing in line with GCG and a Random Search.
+We find that generating images from PRISM prompts provide the most similar images to those generated by the original prompt, with those images generated by BLIP-2 and PEZ as close seconds; PRISM gives average FID and KID values of $262.015$ and $0.0385$ respectively, while the captioner generates images with average FID and KID values of $270.085$ and $0.0489$.
+PEZ follows these with average FID and KID values of and $280.392$ and $0.0482$.
+In addition, we see a significant gap in performance between AutoDAN with a prior and AutoDAN without a prior, where the former performs much more similarly to the captioners and the latter performing in line with GCG and a Random Search.

-Analyzing the ojective trajectory over the course of optimization reveals interesting trade-offs.
+Analyzing the objective trajectory over the course of optimization reveals interesting trade-offs.
 We used a small validation set to determine the number of steps for all algorithms to converge for the given prompts and images used in this study.
 We determined that all optimizers stop receiving meaningful improvements after $3000$ steps.
 We observe that GCG and a Random Search find a prompt comparable to their best early-stopped prompt within the first $25$ steps and then struggle to descend further, analagous to applying too high of a learning rate to optimization problems.
 On the other hand, PEZ has a slower convergence, but it descends consistently across all steps until it finds prompts that improve over both the GCG and Random Search prompts.
 Moreover, as PEZ uses a single forward and backward pass, it requires much less time to run than the comparison methods.
 In other words, PEZ finds prompts that generate images more similar to the ground truth in much less time than all other optimizers considered here, except for the BLIP-2 Captioner.

 \paragraph{Text to Image Comparisons}

 When we focus on the alignment between the text and images we see an interesting trend emerge.
 We first compare the CLIP similarity between the inverted prompts and the original image (in the top of \Cref{fig:quant:text2im}).
 Note that this is the optimization objective used across all optimizers.